UKRSE/UKRSE.github.io/conf2016_venue.md

 and 30 minutes walk from Manchester Piccadilly station.

 The free Metroshuttle bus service stops at all city centre railway stations.
-All three Metroshuttle services will bring you within 5 minutes walk of the museum.
+All three Metroshuttle services will bring you within a 5 minute walk of the museum.

 Visit the Transport for Greater Manchester website for [more information about travelling by train to Manchester](http://www.tfgm.com/trains/Pages/default.aspx).